Department of Economics

 I have been fortunate to have worked with a variety of talented coauthors, including Claudia Williamson, Astghik Mavisakalyan, Anne Owen, Stephen Wu and Julio Videras and my Union College colleagues M. Fuat Sener and Stephen Schmidt.

-I have an abiding interest in undergraduate research and have over 100 of undergraduates how to do research as their senior thesis advisor.
+I have an abiding interest in undergraduate research and have taught over 100 undergraduates how to do research as their senior thesis advisor.
 I have also been fortunate to have coauthored a number of papers with my students, including Allison Frederick ’10, Jack Mara ’10, Matthew Knauss ’11, Emily LaCroix ’11, Farangis Abdurazokzoda ’14, and Megan Reynolds ’16, and KR White, ’18.

 Teaching interests